rushi2828/AWS-EKS-Cluster-Terraform/README.md

 - Confirm that you have access to the EKS cluster by listing Kubernetes nodes and services.
 ![image](https://github.com/user-attachments/assets/1c9821e8-c6e7-4059-af37-481331a02fb2)

-## 8.Deploy an Application Using Terraform (deploy-nginx.tf)
+## Deploy an Application Using Terraform
-Let’s deploy a simple Nginx application to the EKS cluster using the Kubernetes provider in Terraform.
+Let’s deploy a simple Nginx application to the EKS cluster using the Kubernetes provider in Terraform (deploy-nginx.tf)

 ```
 provider "kubernetes" {